Moreholidays December Llama Day

 History and Origin of National Violin Day

-We found no factual information about the origin of Violin Day.
+Despite our extensive research effort, we found no factual information about the origin of National Violin Day.
 Our research in the early 2000s and again in the early 2020s has not uncovered who created this special day.

 We can speculate as to how this day was created.
 And, we have a very logical hypothesis.
 It is the Christmas holiday season.
 Schools hold holiday musical concerts.
 One of the violin concerts was likely the origin of Violin Day